 - 1% cashback at 6 selected retailers

 - Visits to LoungeKey airport lounges for a discounted rate

-Curve Black and Curve Metal are giving 1% Cashback from the purchases made at selected retailers.
+Curve Black and Curve Metal are giving 1% cashback called Curve Cash from the purchases made at selected retailers.
 Curve Black users may select 3 retailers and Curve Metal holders 6.
-The list is long including for example Amazon, Shell, Lidl, Booking.com etc. The payback is paid by Curve and you will still get possible bonus points from the underlaying cards.
+The list is long including for example Amazon, Shell, Lidl, Booking.com etc. The payback is paid by Curve and you will still get possible bonus points from the underlying cards.

 For example, if you have booked flights but the airline goes to bankrupt before the travel dates, you may be allowed for a refund.